2009 IIHF World Women's U18 Championship

 The 2009 IIHF World Women's U18 Championship was the second holding of the World Women's U18 Championships, the premier International Ice Hockey Federation (IIHF) tournament for top division national women's junior ice hockey teams.
 It was held from 5 January through 10 January 2009, in Füssen, Germany.
 Eight teams competed in the Top Division tournament.
-Team USA won the tournament for the second time and the Swiss national U18 team was relegated to Division I.
+Team USA won the tournament for the second time.
+The Swiss national U18 team was relegated to Division I.

 Top Division

 The 2009 IIHF World Women's U18 Championship – Division I was the first holding of an IIHF World Women's U18 Championship for the newly formed Division I. It was held from 28 December 2008 through 2 January 2009, in Chambéry, France.
 Five teams competed in the Division I tournament.
 The Japanese national U18 team won the tournament and gained promotion to the Top Division.

 Teams

 The following teams participated in the championship: